-“At times I could murder him!” says Richard, complaining about his lazy son who’s refusing to go to school.
+“At times, I could murder him!” says Alan, complaining about his lazy son who’s refusing to go to school.

-Amy is about to say goodbye to the class of six-year-olds she’s been teaching for over a year.
+Amy is about to say goodbye to the class of 6-year-olds she’s been teaching for over a year.
 “I don’t know why I’m suddenly feeling so cross with them,” she says.

 Knowing that we might be feeling other people’s feelings on their behalves helps us to take things less personally and resist the temptation to act out those feelings.
 Gurdip the therapist, unaware of what’s going on, could unwittingly take her disappointment and frustration out on other people in her life or on the girl herself.